cyberbotics/webots/docs/discord/technical-questions-2021.md

 I'm sure you can initialize the class variables yourself, they should be self explanatory

 ##### tabousoud 05/02/2021 20:32:10
-Perfect, this is very helpful `@Simon Steinmann` .
+Perfect, this is very helpful `@Luftwaffel` .
 Thanks again!

 ##### Stefania Pedrazzi [Cyberbotics] 05/03/2021 06:07:56
 The simulation server needs to create an isolated folder in `/tmp/webots/instances` where to store the projects file requested by the client each time a client connects and asks to start a simulation.